epcjr/ansible-role-perfsonar-installer/README.md

-perfSONAR-testpoint Ansible role
+perfSONAR-installer Ansible role
 ================================

-This roles installs and configure a perfSONAR testpoint.
+This roles installs a perfSONAR bundle, and additional support packages.

 Requirements
 ------------